marek629/blog/src/nyan-cat-ogg-02.md

 ```

 It will play nyan cat theme and show `tap-nyan` output to the console at the same time.
-It's possible because CLI switches of `concurrently`:
+It's possible because `concurrently`'s CLI switches:

 * `-k` (or `--kill-others`) will kill other processes when the first one would exit, in our case when test would finish (doesn't matter if pass or fail)
 * `--raw` (or short `-r`) will output raw output from processes, `concurrently` overhead is excluded

 ### Command improvements

-Above way of running `concurrently` have two small issues:
+The above way of running `concurrently` have two small issues:

 #### 1. Wrong concurrently exit code

-When the tests end (and pass) we can see fallowing error message:
+When the tests end (and pass) we can see the following error message:

 > error Command failed with exit code 1.

-BTW I know a perfect picture to descibe this situation:
+BTW I know a perfect picture to describe this situation:

 ![](img/fail-successfully.jpg)

-It's caused by non-solved issue in `yarn`.
+It's caused by a non-solved issue in `yarn`.
-Maybe it will be fixed some day.
+Maybe it will be fixed someday.
 The fastest workaround for that is `yarn` replacement by `npx`.
 It's running without error now.

 #### 2. It's not easy to read

-We can improve readability easily and quicly.
+We can improve readability easily and quickly.
 Just add these `scripts` section to your `package.json`

 ```